X37ddV/my-lang/README.md

 - **Syntax Highlighting**: Colorize your My-Lang code to improve readability and reduce eye strain.
 - **Code Snippets**: Speed up your coding with snippets for common patterns and constructs.
-- **Linting**: Catch errors early with real-time linting that highlights potential issues as you type.
 - **IntelliSense**: Get smart completions based on variable types, function definitions, and imported modules.
-- **Debugging Support**: Integrated debugging tools to help you set breakpoints, inspect variables, and step through your My-Lang code.

 ## Requirements